 Behavioral health-specific codes are billable by physicians according to the services they render and would be subject to prior approval if utilized.
 Other providers bill specific codes as indicated in the following CPT code table.

 SBIRT services must only be billed when a clinician provides screening and brief intervention.
-If a brief intervention is not clinically indicated, time spent providing the screening must should be incorporated included in the time for other services rendered.
+If a brief intervention is not clinically indicated, time spent providing the screening must be incorporated in the time for other services rendered.